 Start in the parking area in Cross Fork, PA (41.4821, -77.8183).

-Section 5 features the most secluded woods of the entire STS: the Hammersly Wild Area, the largest area without a road in the Commonwealth of Pennsylvania.
+Section 5 features the most secluded woods of the entire STS: the Hammersly Wild Area, which is the largest area without a road in the Commonwealth of Pennsylvania.
 Stop for a picnic at the Hammersly Pool on mile 54.3, the STS's only natural swimming hole.

 End at McConnell road (41.567327, -77.891843).
 Check out the Hammersly Vista a short walk to the northeast of the MocConnell Road parking area.